Rīsthal inscription

 The Rīsthal inscription is a stone-slab inscription which was discovered in 1983 in the area of Rīsthal near Mandsaur in Madhya Pradesh, India.

-The inscription describes the event in the year 515 CE, when the Aulikara king Prakashadharma of Malwa finally defeated the Alchon Huns ruler Toramana in his campaigns into Central India, and how he took away the tusks of his elephants and his harem.
+The inscription says that in 515 CE the Aulikara king Prakashadharma of Malwa defeated the Alchon Huns ruler Toramana in his campaigns into Central India, and took away the tusks of his elephants and his harem.